Colombia–Italy relations

-Colombia–Italy relations refers to the current and historical relations between the Republic of Colombia and the Italian Republic.
+Colombia–Italy relations are the current and historical relations between the Republic of Colombia and the Italian Republic.
 Both nations are members of the United Nations.

 History

 In 1502, Italian explorer Christopher Columbus (in the service for Spain) on his fourth voyage encountered the Guna people who inhabit present day Colombia and Panama.
 Soon afterwards, the land would be christened after Christopher Columbus.
 In 1819, Colombia obtained its independence from Spain.
 In 1847 Colombia and Italy established diplomatic relations.

 Soon after the establishment of diplomatic relations, Italians began migrating to Colombia.
 Several thousands arrived to country, most in the early 20th century.
 During World War II, Colombia broke diplomatic relations with the Axis powers (which includes Italy).
 Soon afterwards, both nations re-established diplomatic relations.

 Relations between both nations have remained close.
 In 2012, Colombia (and Peru) signed a free trade agreement with the European Union (which includes Italy).
 There have also been several high-level visits and reunions between leaders of both nations.
 In October 2015, Prime Minister Matteo Renzi became the first Italian head-of-state to visit Colombia.
 In December 2016, Colombian President Juan Manuel Santos paid a visit to Italy.
 During his visit, the Italian government expressed its support for the Colombian peace process between the Colombian government and the FARC.